Key terms

 Financial resources available to support the startup, growth, and sustainability of social enterprises, including grants, donations, impact investments, loans, and earned income from various sources.
 The type of funding that any given social enterprise will be able to access will depend on its legal structure.

-A business that puts people and the planet first.
+A social enterprise is a business that puts people and planet first.
 They trade like any other business, but exist specifically to make the world a better place.
+Social enterprises can adopt a range of legal structures, identities, and play multiple roles, across different domains, in the ecosystem.

 The overarching field of social enterprise, including social enterprise themselves and the range of other actors who engage and interact with them.